PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

-# Cordova Plugin - PSPDFKit for Android 6
+# Cordova Plugin for PSPDFKit for Android

 The [PSPDFKit SDK](https://pspdfkit.com/pdf-sdk/) is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.
 [PSPDFKit Instant](https://pspdfkit.com/instant/) adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.